 Google even provides testing recommendations to walk you through the process.

-If you have any experience with buying or selling advertising space through Google, you have likely heard of Google’s AdSense (which is now simply called Google Ads).
+If you have any experience with buying or selling advertising space through Google, you have likely heard of Google’s AdSense.
 The names are very similar, which might cause some confusion.

-Google Ads is designed to help small to medium publishers monetize their websites in an easy to use format.
+Google AdSense is designed to help small to medium publishers monetize their websites in an easy to use format.

 Google Ad Manager allows brands to monetize multiple platforms, including their website, mobile ads, videos, and games, and manage ads across multiple ad networks and even direct deals.

-This chart from Google outlines a few of the key differences between the two platforms:
+This chart from Google outlines a few of the key differences between the three platforms:

 How to Set Up Google Ad Manager